YoZo-X/DRL-Router/README.md

   **step 5**: We need use dijkstra to pretrain the Agent, which is a warm start for DRL-Router.
 We suggest turning on the dynamic learning rate(dynamic_lr = 1) during pre-training and running 1000 episodes;

-   **step 6**: We can finally start the training of the Agent, we need to set the training parameters num_iterations, obj(define RSP problem) and parameter(different parameter for different RSP problem).
-When the training was over we got a *Policy*.
-The more training times, the more accurate the *Policy* results will be.
+   **step 6**: Start the training of the Agent, we need to set the training parameters num_iterations, obj(define RSP problem) and parameter(different parameter for different RSP problem).
+When the training is finished, we got a Policy.
+The more training times, the more accurate the Policy results will be.

 ### 3. Template
   The following is an example of how to configure a DRL-Router：